How Long Does Ketamine Stay in Your System?

 Factors That Affect How Long Ketamine Stays in Your System

-- Frequency of use: More frequent use increases detection time.
+- Frequency of use: repeated use can extend detection

-- Age and health: Liver and kidney function impact metabolism.
+- Age and health: liver/kidney function affects metabolism

 How Long Does Ketamine Affect the Body?